 Aims of the Subject

 The Modern Languages Department is a very popular department whose mission is to promote the learning and enjoyment of languages.
-We offer courses in French and Spanish and it is also possible to take a GCSE in other European languages if you are a native speaker.
+We offer courses in French and Spanish and it is also possible to take a GCSE in other European languages if you are interested.

 We currently welcome students from all over Europe who come and study with us for various lengths of time, ranging from 3 weeks to 3 terms, thus providing our students with the opportunity to forge friendships with native speakers.